jhtran989/CS-351-Project-3/README.md

 ### Afternotes

+- Any static methods will generally be at the top of the class, but they are few and far in between (mostly in the `utilities` package mentioned below).

-There were a few types of `public static final boolean` "DEBUG" variables in various "Main" classes that contain the `main()` method used for debugging purposes (as opposed to just one or so in the previous project) and this time, I made sure that the code should be fully functional even without the debug "flags" turned on.
+- There were a few types of `public static final boolean` "DEBUG" variables in various "Main" classes that contain the `main()` method used for debugging purposes (as opposed to just one or so in the previous project) and this time, I made sure that the code should be fully functional even without the debug "flags" turned on.

-As was the case in the previous project, there is a `utilities` package that housed classes with all `static` methods for utility purposes (like parsing input).
+- As was the case in the previous project, there is a `utilities` package that housed classes with all `static` methods for utility purposes (like parsing input).

 - The
 ```java